-- 1. The Council when conducting any such hearing shall afford persons entitled under the Brownsville Municipal Code, such as the land use ordinances, to notice of hearing, an opportunity to be heard, to present and rebut evidence to an impartial tribunal, and to have a decision based on substantial evidence. - 2.
+- 1. The Council when conducting any such hearing shall afford persons entitled under the Brownsville Municipal Code, such as the land use ordinances, to notice of hearing, an opportunity to be heard, to present and rebut evidence to an impartial tribunal, and to have a decision based on substantial evidence as required and allowed by State law. - 2.
 No person in attendance shall be disorderly, abusive or disruptive of the orderly conduct of the hearing and any person may be removed from the hearing for such conduct. - 3.
 No person offering testimony shall speak more than once without obtaining permission from the presiding officer. - 4.
-No person shall testify without first standing, receiving recognition from the Presiding Officer and stating his or her name and residence or business address. - 5.
-No person shall present irrelevant, immaterial or unduly repetitious testimony or evidence; provided, however, that reports and documents prepared by City personnel shall be deemed relevant, material and the weight or competency thereof shall be determined by the Council, Board, Committee or Commission.

-- 6. There shall be no audience demonstrations, such as applause, cheering, display of signs, or other conduct disruptive to the hearing. - 7.
+No member of the public shall testify without signing in. - 5.
+No person shall present irrelevant, immaterial or unduly repetitious testimony or evidence; provided, however, that reports and documents prepared by City personnel shall be deemed relevant, material and the weight or competency thereof shall be determined by the Council, Board, Committee or Commission. - 6.
+There shall be no audience demonstrations, such as applause, cheering, display of signs, or other conduct disruptive to the hearing. - 7.
 The Presiding Officer, Councilors, City Administrator, City Attorney and with the approval of the Presiding Officer, any other employee of the City, may question and cross-examine any person who testifies.